mike1393/traffic-sign-classification-tensorflow/README.md

     ![image](https://github.com/mike1393/traffic-sign-classification-tensorflow/blob/main/result/conv_BN_Dp.png)

 ## :speech_balloon: Model fitting
 The following chart is the training result of our model.
 I used Adam as my optimizer with epsilon=1e-4(suggested by [TensorFlow](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/Adam#args)).
 I also used a stepped learning rate(lr=0.0001 if epoch > 6 else 0.001) with a learning rate scheduler instead of a constant learning rate(lr=0.001), since I observed oscillation in loss value after the 6th epoch.
+The details can be found in [./model_fitting.py](https://github.com/mike1393/traffic-sign-classification-tensorflow/blob/main/model_fitting.py)
 ![image](https://github.com/mike1393/traffic-sign-classification-tensorflow/blob/main/result/fitting_result.png)
 ## :speech_balloon: Model evaluation

 After model fitting, I evaluate the model with test data, which results in **98% accuracy**.
+The script locates in [./model_evaluation.py](https://github.com/mike1393/traffic-sign-classification-tensorflow/blob/main/model_evaluation.py)

 Now let’s dig deeper and see what this model is BAD at.
 Below is the confusion matrix and the classification report on test data.
 ![image](https://github.com/mike1393/traffic-sign-classification-tensorflow/blob/main/result/classification_report.png)